klpauba/Sketchup-Extensions/KLP_ChooseReferenceFace/README.md

 # Choose Reference Face Extension
-This extension allows you to identify the selected edge and faces as the arris and reference face of a timber.
+This extension allows you to identify the selected edge and face as the arris and reference face of a timber.
 This extension is useful in Timber Framing.

 ## Use